Your Stories No.9

-I am pleased to announce a new Facebook community group for those who read and write blogs about the piano: Piano Bloggers!
+I am pleased to announce a new Facebook community group for those who read and write blogs about the piano: Piano Blogs!

-This is important, because many online communities don’t like bloggers to link their sites.
-For example, on Reddit not all subreddit areas welcome blog posts at all, while forums such as Piano World can also react with hostility towards bloggers who share their posts.
-And even on Facebook, some groups prefer to limit or restrict the sharing of blog links.
+This is important, because many online communities don’t appreciate bloggers who link to their sites, regarding the free sharing of articles as a form of self-promotion.
+For example, on Reddit not all subreddit areas welcome blog links, while forums such as Piano World can react with hostility towards bloggers who share their posts.
+Similarly, some Facebook piano groups prefer to limit or restrict the sharing of online writing.

-Personally, having received so much encouragement, and from so many, I hope Piano Bloggers can be a similar support to other writers and those interested in taking up blogging, while providing ongoing stimulus to those of us already active creating piano related content online.
+Personally, having received so much encouragement, and from so many, I hope Piano Blogs can now support other writers and those interested in taking up blogging, while providing ongoing stimulus to those of us already active creating piano related content online.